franckalbinet/ictp-3268-data-science/README.md

 * Run cell: `Shift + Enter`

 To edit a markdown cell (if not in editing mode already): `double-click on it`

-## IV.
-Running a Jupyter Notebook presentation [Optional]
-There is a neat way to create presentation from Jupyter notebooks:

-1. In a Jupyter notebook, navigate `View ▶ Cell Toolbar ▶ Slideshow`
-2. Then render it with: `jupyter-nbconvert --to slides name-of-your-presentation.ipynb --reveal-prefix=reveal.js --post serve`